 MYTH #2: Skipped payments can simply be tacked onto the end of my loan

 REALITY: Not 100% true.
 Some banks are offering this as an option for loans they own.
 But the vast majority of mortgages in this country are government backed (i.e., they’re owned by major investors like Fannie Mae, Freddie Mac, or they are FHA, VA, USDA).
-For those mortgages—and this includes nearly all Mr. Cooper mortgages—deferring payments to the end of the loan just isn’t that simple.
+For those mortgages—and this includes nearly all Mr. Cooper mortgages—deferring payments to the end of the loan is not automatic.

 Instead, they’re offering forbearance as an option for homeowners who can’t pay their mortgage due to COVID-19.
-While any payments not paid during a forbearance will need to be repaid once the forbearance ends, you can count on your servicer (if you’re a Mr. Cooper customer, that would be us) to help you figure out a doable repayment option.
+While any payments not paid during a forbearance will need to be repaid once the forbearance ends, you can count on your servicer (if you’re a Mr. Cooper customer, that would be us) to help you find a long-term solution.

 Which brings us to Myth #3…